-The submarine cable specifications can be found in Recommendation ITU-T G.978 (see clause 8.11.9).
+The submarine cable specifications can be found in Recommendation ITU-T G.978 (see clause 8.11.10).

 The emergence of the optical amplifier such as the erbium-doped fibre amplifier in the 1990s, which amplifies optical signals directly without having to convert them into electronic signals, has had a significant impact on the submarine repeatered systems.
 It has a number of benefits compared to conventional regenerative repeaters.
 For example, the optical amplifiers are applicable to WDM applications and have feasibility to operate independent of the signal bit rates, while the regenerative repeater does not support WDM applications and needs to be designed for a specific signal bit rate, so upgrading them to a higher bit rate after installation is impossible.
-As a consequence, most of the recent repeatered optical fibre submarine systems employ optical fibre amplifiers as line repeaters, and regenerative submarine systems are becoming obsolete.
-The specifications of optically amplified optical submarine cable systems are provided in Recommendation ITU-T G.977 (see clause 8.11.8).
+As a consequence, most of the recent repeatered optical fibre submarine systems are becoming obsolete.
+The specifications of optically amplified optical submarine cable systems are provided in Recommendation ITU-T G.977 (see clause 8.11.9).

-8.11.5 Recommendation ITU-T G.975 "Forward error correction for submarine systems"
+8.11.6 Recommendation ITU-T G.975 "Forward error correction for submarine systems"